caraml-dev/merlin/docs/user-guide/standard_transformer.md

       - column: "customer_id"
         expression: "cust_1" # the value is scalar and will be broadcasted to all the row
       - column: "s2id"
-        expression: S2ID(table1.Col('lat'), table2.Col('lon'), 12) # the value is array or series that the length should be the same with the rest of the columns in a table
+        expression: S2ID(myTable.Col('lat'), myTable.Col('lon'), 12) # the value is array or series that the length should be the same with the rest of the columns in a table
   ```
 * Update subset of rows in the columns given some row selector condition.
 For this users can set multiple `rowSelector` with `expression` and also default value if none of conditions are match.
 For example users have following table